Pfizer/BioNTech to supply vaccines for Olympic athletes

 “The return of the Olympic and Paralympic Games represents a monumental moment of world unity and peace after a gruelling year of isolation and devastation,” Bourla said.

+Bourla made the proposal to Japanese Prime Minister Yoshihide Suga last month when the two held telephone talks during Suga's visit to the US, Japan's Olympic Minister Tamayo Marukawa said.

+“We received a very important offer in order to proceed with safe and secure Games,” Marukawa told reporters in Tokyo.

-The firms noted that it would be a decision of individual countries' government whether to permit or require the vaccines be used, but added that the jab has been authorised by the EU, US, UK, Canada and other countries.
+The firms noted that it would be the decision of each country's Government whether to permit or require the vaccines to be used, but added that the jab has been authorised by the EU, US, UK, Canada and other countries.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login